THE PEFORMER AND PANIC:

 A LOVE STORY

-Essay on Trauma and The Actor
+Essay on Actor Anxiety

 When you are triggered, more likely than not, your breath is constricted.
-So, in one part of my work with actors on O'Neill's plays, which I call “Permission Work,” we begin the rewiring process by reestablishing the connection between breath and emotion.
+So, through Permission Work, we begin the rewiring process by reestablishing the connection between breath and emotion.

 I asked her to slow down and take a conscious, visible breath before each sentence of her monologue.
 It was then that I noticed that she held her breath just before she spoke.

 Once we found a way to keep her breathing as she worked, the emotion came (and how).

 It was a single moment that informed my thinking more than any other in my 20 years of teaching and opened the door to an approach that has since helped scores of actors.

 Holding her breath was Nina’s way of protecting herself, as I would learn it is of many actors who tighten when triggered.

 Freeing the breath calms the nervous system and dials down the brain’s supply of stress hormone, cortisol, which is regulated by the brain’s control center, the amygdala.